grannycart/by-sound-alone_source/beta-manuscript/3_Chapter.md

 [//]: # (The convention in a sub story is the sonar operator has amazing ears, potentially signaled by having huge ears.
 Cassandra has giant eyes instead.)

-"I don't know," said Cassandra quietly, looking down.
+"I don't know," Cassandra said, looking down.

 "Look, I'm not trying to fuck you here.
 I've got a boat, and I'm leaving in less that 48 hours and need to crew up.
 Your friendly bartender-pimp says you might be willing to work on a boat instead of whatever it is you do now.
 You ever work on a boat before?
 Or anything technical?
-Maybe sonar or something fucking sonics related?"
+Maybe sonar or something sonics related?"

-"Hell no. I'm a whore.
+"No. I'm a whore.
 Or, supposed to be.
 Apparently I'm not very good at that."

 "On a boat nobody cares how good you are at fucking.
 All I need is someone who is good at being alone for long periods of time and listening to mind-numbing ambient noise on the sonar for hours on end without going insane.
 Think you could do that?"
 Percy looked at the skinny young girl skeptically, though in the back of her mind she remembered that her start on submarines had not been very much different than this.

 [//]: # (Explicitly: this references the fact that Percy didn't know anything about subs when she began.
 Implicitly: that she came from a darker place before subs?)

-Cassandra nodded without saying anything, still looking at the floor.
+Cassandra nodded firmly without saying anything, still looking at the floor.

 "Good."

+[//]: # (----- EDITED TO HERE -----)

-"But... isn't working on submarines dangerous?"
-Cassandra wondered.
-"In general, I think I'd rather live in this hole than die in a hole in the sea."
+"But, wait... isn't working on submarines dangerous?
+In general, I think I'd rather live in this hole than die in a hole in the sea."

 "It's incredibly fucking dangerous.
 I won't lie to you about that.
 But we're compensated for the danger: it pays very well, enough for us to live by our own terms.
 Enough to buy you out of your current job.
 There's also the fact that there's a limited number of people willing to go out there and carry out their lives while being encased in a steel tube and all-around surrounded by dangers and fears that would liquefy the guts of most folk.
 Submariners are an elite class, in their own filthy way."